Aliases for GREM2 Gene

 GeneCards Summary for GREM2 Gene

 GREM2 (Gremlin 2, DAN Family BMP Antagonist) is a Protein Coding gene.
-Diseases associated with GREM2 include accommodative esotropia and intraocular retinoblastoma.
-Among its related pathways are Signaling by GPCR and Signaling by BMP.
+Diseases associated with GREM2 include Accommodative Esotropia and Norrie Disease.
+Among its related pathways are Signaling by BMP and Signaling by GPCR.
 GO annotations related to this gene include protein homodimerization activity and heparin binding.
 An important paralog of this gene is GREM1.

 UniProtKB/Swiss-Prot for GREM2 Gene